fadado/shed/docs/reference-container.md

     Fetch the logs of a container

-      -f, --follow=false        Follow log output
+      -f, --follow        Follow log output
-      --help=false              Print usage
+      --help              Print usage
-      --since=                  Show logs since timestamp
+      --since             Show logs since timestamp
-      -t, --timestamps=false    Show timestamps
+      -t, --timestamps    Show timestamps
       --tail=all          Number of lines to show from the end of the logs

     Extended usage: